AKI35429/sendx-frontend-IIT2020065/README.md

 # SendX Frontend (IIT2020065)

 Welcome to the SendX Frontend project!👋 This is a single-page application created using Vue.js and styled with Tailwind CSS.
+I also integrated the content page with [Unlayer email-editor](https://github.com/unlayer/vue-email-editor).

 ## About the Author